Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

 Some families feel that avoiding stressful situations for their teen leads to a very limited lifestyle.
 It can be hard for many families to try new things.

-Sensory avoiding is different from sensory seeking behavior, where an individual actively seeks out certain types of sensory input, often to the point of overstimulation.
+Sensory avoiding is different from sensory seeking behaviour, where an individual actively seeks out certain types of sensory input, often to the point of overstimulation.

 Sensory Processing Disorder in Teenagers

-When children can’t effectively process, organise and respond to sensory information, they are described as having sensory processing disorder if the level of severity is having a significant impact on their lives.
+When children cannot effectively process, organise and respond to sensory information, they are described as having sensory processing disorder if the level of severity is having a significant impact on their lives.

 A high proportion of autistic people also have sensory processing disorder (SPD).
 However, it is possible to have SPD without autism.

-People of all ages can have SPD but tends to be more common in children.
+People of all ages can have SPD but it tends to be more common in children.

 In adults the symptoms often appear milder because they have learned ways to better manage their sensory needs in different situations.